-The --only-innodb option backs up InnoDB tables only, skipping those of other storage engines.
-You might use this option for some backup operations based on the following considerations:
+The --only-innodb and --only-innodb-with-frm options back up InnoDB tables only, skipping those of other storage engines.
+You might use one of these options for some backup operations based on the following considerations:

-- The InnoDB tables are backed up using the hot backup technique, which does not interfere with database processing. - The --compress and --incremental options offer benefits only for InnoDB data. - In a busy production environment, InnoDB tables might represent the bulk of your important data because of the importance of high concurrency and crash recovery. - In MySQL 5.5 and higher, InnoDB is the default storage engine for new tables.
+- The InnoDB tables are backed up using the hot backup technique, which does not interfere with database processing. - The --compress, --incremental, and --incremental-with-redo-log-only options offer benefits only for InnoDB data. - In a busy production environment, InnoDB tables might represent the bulk of your important data because of the importance of high concurrency and crash recovery. - In MySQL 5.5 and higher, InnoDB is the default storage engine for new tables.